Dr Isabelle Micklewright, Senior Clinical Psychologist, Thrive Psychology Bucks

 Are you feeling frustrated by how much your physical health condition is getting in the way of your day to day life?

 Is chronic pain leaving you feeling down and making it difficult to imagine a better future for yourself?

-What psychological approaches do I use?
+What psychological approaches do I use in the workshops?

 - Cognitive Behaviour Therapy (CBT)

 - Acceptance and Commitment Therapy (ACT)

 My passion lies in supporting people to build on their own strengths and develop additional tools to weather life's storms.